andypants152/iCubeSmart/README.md

 8) Select Arduino: Upload with the cube with boot0:1 boot1:0.
 Only the blue LED should light on the yellow board if it is ready to flash the main memory.

-9) Open the Serial Monitor at baud 115200 to see the live status of the buttons.
+9) Open the Serial Monitor at baud 115200 to see the live status of the keys.

 ## Current Issues

-I've not had much luck deciphering the schematics provided by iCubeSmart and have been finding keys1-7 by trial and error.
-I got key6 working and key5 stopped 😖

-The current ino here will show the status of key1-4,6

-No Lights work. some flash at power up?

-I'm waiting for either the orignal firmware or a better schematic from iCubeSmart.
+Only the onboard red/green lights work, and none of the cube.